Special Information

 • St Mary MacKillop College does not recommend any particular brands or devices.

-• Students who bring their own device will be provided reasonable technical support and assistance by SMMC staff and IT.
-Repair of virus infections or physical damage to the device will not be the responsibility of the College.
+• Repairs or physical damage to the device will not be the responsibility of the College.

 • Parental control settings may need to be modified for devices to work on the College network.